-Enchantment soil conditioner provides the foundation for a living soil in a container or compacted earth.
+Enchantment soil conditioner provides the foundation for a living soil in a container.
 A 50/50 blend of our nutrient dense compost and coco coir, Enchantment is structurally sound while maintaining porosity to encourage root development and nutrient uptake.

 $100 cubic yard

 Enchantment Plus Potting soil is our highest grade offering.
 Designed for those looking to have a living soil in a container, Enchantment+ is the answer to your indoor gardening questions.
 Compost, coco coir, vermicompost, pumice and kelp meal synchronize to create a microbial ecosystem your plants are sure to thrive in.